noir-lang/noir/crates/nargo_cli/tests/README.md

     end
 ```

-## `execution_success` vs `compile_success`
+## `execution_success` vs `compile_success_empty`

-Note that `execution_success` and `compile_success` are distinct as `compile_success` is expected to compile down to an empty circuit.
-This may not be possible for some argument-less circuits in the situation where instructions have side-effects or certain compiler optimizations are missing, but once moved to `compile_success` a program compiling down to a non-empty circuit is a compiler regression.
+Note that `execution_success` and `compile_success_empty` are distinct as `compile_success_empty` is expected to compile down to an empty circuit.
+This may not be possible for some argument-less circuits in the situation where instructions have side-effects or certain compiler optimizations are missing, but once moved to `compile_success_empty` a program compiling down to a non-empty circuit is a compiler regression.